Penrith Australian Football Club: 1994–2008: Back In Higher Division - Under 18s Add New Dimension to Club

 Season 2005 saw three sides drop out of the First Division competition, leaving eight remaining clubs.
 St Clair decided to discontinue the partnership with Penrith, the Rams fielding Senior and Reserve Grade sides in First Division as a result (the first time since 1997 the club has fielded only the two sides).
 Senior Grade had a very successful season, finishing fourth and contesting the finals for the first time since 2000.
-Unfortunately, the side could not progress past the First Semi-Final.
+The side could not progress past the First Semi-Final.
 Reserve Grade finished fifth, after a particularly successful opening half of the season.
 Matthew Brennan and Cal Curry finished third and fourth respectively in the Snow Medal count, whilst Craig Saad finished fifth in the McFarlane Medal.
 Season 2005 also saw the formation of the Greater Western Power, with an Under 18 side being fielded in the Sydney AFL Premier Division competition.